George Santos charged with fraud, money laundering and more crimes in New York court

 "Like every American you have your day in court," he told reporters Wednesday after the indictment against Santos was unsealed, adding the New York congressman will "go through his time in trial.
 We'll find out how the outcome is."

-Asked about Santos's indictment Wednesday, House Majority Leader Steve Scalise said the embattled congressman already does not serve on House committees.
+Asked about Santos' indictment Wednesday, House Majority Leader Steve Scalise said the embattled congressman already does not serve on House committees.

 "There is a legal process, the charges just came out," Scalise told reporter at a press conference, adding that there is a "presumption of innocence, but they're serious charges."